Equity and Prioritizing COVID-19 Vaccine Access for Populations Disproportionately Affected by COVID-19

-Nonprofit organizations, for profit organizations, tribal organizations, or governmental entities are eligible for this funding opportunity.
+Nonprofit organizations, for profit organizations, tribal organizations, or governmental entities registered or incorporated to do business in the United States.

 Individuals are not eligible to apply for this funding opportunity.

 The Iowa Department of Public Health anticipates up to $10 million will be available to support awards under this funding opportunity.
-An applicant must apply for an amount less than $5,000.
+An applicant may apply for any amount up to $250,000.
+The funds requested by an applicant must be appropriate for the project proposed and the Department reserves the right to award an amount less than requested by the applicant.

-Funding can be used for one or more of the following activities.
-Activities must be completed by June 30, 2024.
+Funding must be used for one or more of the following activities.
+Activities must be implemented in Iowa and must be completed by June 30, 2024.

 - Vaccination clinics: Plan and implement pop-up, mobile, or other vaccination clinics with COVID-19 vaccine providers.
 Coordinate planning with existing community events (e.g., food drives/pantries, health fairs, adult education programs, religious services, special-interest clubs and community organization events).
 Ensure access to vaccination sites and appointments by using multiple types of locations, including community-based sites, and with flexible hours that are accessible to and frequented by the identified communities of focus.

 - Increase cultural competence: Support increased staffing of culturally competent medical personnel that reflect the identified community who may administer COVID-19 vaccine at mobile or pop-up vaccination sites/clinics organized through community-based organizations.
 This could include partnering with minority community health workers.